 Welcome to the All Saints Nursery class page,

-Every Autumn we usually invite parents into school to share with you learning strategies and expectations to support your child with learning in Warfield Nursery.
-This year we have had to record these presentations for you to view at your leisure in the comfort of your own home.
-Please click on the link below to view a Nursery presentation.
-There is also a Powerpoint presentation in the attachments below to give you further information about your children's learning journey in Warfield Nursery.
+We usually invite parents into school to share with you learning strategies and expectations to support your child with learning in Warfield Nursery.
+This year we have had to record these presentations for you.
+Please click on the links below to view Nursery presentations about Numeracy and Reading.
+There is also a Powerpoint presentation in the attachments below to give you further information about your children's learning journey in Warfield Nursery..

-New parents Summer term 2021, please find a link to a short video clip to share with your child about starting Nursery.
+New parents Spring term 2022, please find a link to a short video clip to share with your child about starting Nursery.

 Dear Parents and Carers

 The whole team including Mrs Draper, Miss Knight, Mrs Mokhliss and Mrs Nibloe, are so excited to get to know all our new children and families.
 The children joining us this term will be making lots of new friends and learning our routines this term.

 In nursery we provide a stimulating, child-centred curriculum, which ignites children’s curiosity and enthusiasm for learning, building their capacity to learn, form relationships and thrive.
 Our curriculum encompasses the seven areas of learning of the Statutory Framework for the Early Years Foundation Stage.
 The three prime areas are Communication and Language, Physical Development and Personal, Social and Emotional Development and these are strengthened and applied through play and active learning, in four further specific areas; Literacy, Mathematics, Understanding the World and Expressive Arts and Design.